We are increasingly talking about personalization and employee experience in human resources management and operations.

 Once an employee has joined their team, the longest and intense learning process begins.

 At this point, we want to provide our talent with all the necessary tools to do their job efficiently and safely.
-There will then be a lot of theory and coached practice until they master their different tasks.
+There will then be a lot of theory and coaching practice until they master their different tasks.

 These learning paths should focus on the employee's position or department.